LestlinRobins/LawGorithm/README.md

 An AI-powered chatbot that offers guidance on **legal matters, victim support, and general counseling**.

-- Provides insights into legal procedures, emotional support, and recommended next steps based on the user’s concerns.
+- Provides insights into legal procedures, emotional support, and recommended next steps based on the user's concerns.

 ### 📢 Crime Reporting